Franklin Mint FCU Improves Reliability With AlertMedia

 How do you use the AlertMedia platform?

 John: We invested in an emergency communications system because we wanted to be prepared for a disaster scenario, but we use it most often for inclement weather.
-We’re based outside of Philadelphia and we experience plenty of snow storms and icy weather.
+We’re based outside of Philadelphia and we experience plenty of snowstorms and icy weather.

-How have you used the AlertMedia emergency communications platform before / during / after severe weather?
+How have you used the AlertMedia emergency communications platform before/during/after severe weather?

 John: When bad weather is approaching, we use the system to tell employees that we may be delayed or closed.
 Typically, I will get an early-morning call from our management team instructing me to alert our employees about office closures or delayed openings.
 I simply update my existing weather template in AlertMedia with specifics and then send the communication to all employees.
-I prefer to use multiple channels when I send out a weather message, so I will send it to their cell phone, home phone, text and office phone to ensure the message is received.
+I prefer to use multiple channels when I send out a weather message, so I will send it to their cell phone, home phone, text, and office phone to ensure the message is received.

-In addition to sending a message to multiple channels simultaneously, one of the great features about AlertMedia is the two-way communication.
+In addition to sending a message to multiple channels simultaneously, one of the great features of AlertMedia is two-way communication.
 When an employee receives a message, they can respond with questions or updates.
 We can answer clarifying questions, get updates from the employee directly on their personal situation, or, provide additional resources to help them get out of a situation.
 Last winter, I probably used the system 10 times to communicate with employees about severe weather closures.

 Seems like AlertMedia really helped with the severe weather.
 Are there other examples of when you’ve utilized the AlertMedia platform to communicate about critical events?